Mercedes makes a great car. Do they make clocks. No! Is this Mercedes novelty timepiece a great clock? No, but read on.

-My Mercedes is in excellent condition with no chips, cracks or any sign of wear.
+This Mercedes novelty clock is in excellent condition with no chips, cracks or any sign of wear.
+But is it worth anything?
+Not a lot.

 The Gebrüder Hauser clock factory (Die Uhrenfabrik Gebrüder Hauser) was founded in 1923 by Otto and Josef Hauser in Weigheim, Germany.
 Josef Hauser resigned in 1926 and moved on to form his own company.
 The company name Gebrüder Hauser then received an additional owner, Otto Hauser.
 Aside from alarm clocks, clocks with pendulums and chess clock works were produced.